-- We are not here to debate government, environmental or regulatory policy. - We will not be seeking feedback on regulatory proceedings or facility projects that are already in flight or part of an ongoing Leave to

-Construct ("LTC") proceeding.

-We are not opening additional lanes of inquiry for projects that have filed their LTC or are in LTC proceedings.
+- We are not here to debate government, environmental or regulatory policy. - We will not be seeking feedback on regulatory proceedings or facility projects that are already in flight or part of an ongoing Leave to Construct ("LTC") proceeding. - · We are not opening additional lanes of inquiry for projects that have filed their LTC

 Enbridge Gas is committed to supporting the achievement of federal and provincial emissions targets and today Chris Ripley will talk about integrated resource planning and the role it plays in supporting the energy transition.
-Chris.